 “In spite of the opinions of certain narrow-minded people who would shut up the human race upon this globe, we shall one day travel to the moon, the planets, and the stars with the same facility, rapidity and certainty as we now make the ocean voyage from Liverpool to New York.
 Jules Verne as Professor Lidenbrock 1864

-Inside the mine it had the feel of a cave and in this photo of the entrance area, it certainly looks like a cave!
+Inside the mine it had the feel of a cave and in this photo looking back at the entrance area, it certainly looks like a cave!

 ↓Very soon I met this little cute fellow↓